FRETCalc/FRET-Calc/README.md

 **How to refer to the FRET-Calc program in publications:**
 FRET parameters were calculated using the FRET-Calc program (article link).

+Find out more about our research group: https://dineufpr.wixsite.com/dineufpr

 # Authors
 * [Leandro Benatto](https://orcid.org/0000-0001-9976-3574)<sup>a,b</sup>
 * [Omar Mesquita](https://orcid.org/0000-0002-6656-5683)<sup>a</sup>